Zer0vowl/BC/README.md

-# BC
-## Flavian Annus - Controlling a Drone Via Gestures
+# Leap Gesture Interface for Drone Control

 This project enables controlling a simulated drone via gestures using Leap Motion, PX4, and a ROS2 environment.